 Jitter products (artifacts and noise) depends on the input signal.
 To check the dependency we can take a spectrum analysis of different input signal level and frequencies.

-The picture is not real spectrum.
+The picture is not a real spectrum.
 It is only an illustration for better understanding.

 We can measure: